 No matter how hard you try to keep it clean, your carpet will fall victim to stains, spills, and other accidents.
-And while a vacuum cleaner will keep your house looking and feeling fresh, according to reviews of TheHouseWire, you can get things clean with the right hacks for keeping your carpet in shape.
-Shaving cream, irons, and dishwasher detergent are all great tools for cleaning stains and spills off /’carpeting.
+And while a vacuum cleaner will keep your house looking and feeling fresh, according to reviews of TheHouseWire, you can get things clean with the right hacks for cleaning your carpets.
+Shaving cream, irons, and dishwasher detergent are all great tools for cleaning stains and spills off carpeting.
 Not sure how all these tools work together.
 Check out our expert tips for cleaning carpeting.

 1- Club Soda Keeps Carpets Clean